-61 That is, according to the Mantel-Sonnenschein theorem, in the absence of some restriction, such as the "representative agent" assumption (where all individuals are assumed identical), virtually any aggregate function can be consistent with the standard competitive model.
+61 That is, according to the Mantel-Sonnenschein theorem, in the absence of some restriction, such as the 'representative agent' assumption (where all individuals are assumed identical), virtually any aggregate function can be consistent with the standard competitive model.
 See Mantel (1974), Sonnenschein (1972), and Kirman (1992).
 There is also a large literature describing the very restrictive conditions under which such household aggregation can be done.

 62 Thus, the critique is far more than that the conditions allowing for such aggregation are not satisfied.
 That is obviously the case, and the fact that it is raises, too, questions about claims that DSGE models are well microfounded.

 63 Interestingly, there were provisions of standard contracts in the securitization process designed to mitigate the consequences of moral hazard, but these provisions failed to work as intended, both because of widespread fraud and breach of contract.

 64 Though there have been some attempts to incorporate them and their implications into simple microeconomic models, these have not yet been fully brought into macroeconomic analysis.
-One important variant of the strand of and more consistent with those models emphasizing institutional arrangements to prevent such behavior and the exploitation of imperfections of information.
-Surely, both policies to prevent a recurrence of similar crises and analyses of market dynamics will need to take into account both market and regulatory responses.
-Most importantly, the inculcation and normalization of a culture of selfishness without moral bounds will lead to an economy that is less efficient with lower individual and societal well-being.
-Behavioral economics has noted that most individuals systematically behave differently from that model but that embedding individuals within a culture of selfishness (where that is taken as the norm) leads to changes in behavior in that direction.65 Macroeconomics is supposed to provide us with models of how the economy actually behaves, rather than how it might behave in a mythical world of infinitely selfish people but among whom contracts are always honored.
-Adam Smith, often described as the father of modern "selfish" economics, in his invisible hand conjecture,66 reminds us in his Theory of Moral Sentiments (Smith, 1759):
+One important variant of the strand of standard macroeconomics does incorporate insights from one particular variant of financial frictions centring on costly state verification. individuals within a culture of selfishness (where that is taken as the norm) leads to changes in behaviour in that direction.65 Macroeconomics is supposed to provide us with models of how the economy actually behaves, rather than how it might behave in a mythical world of infinitely selfish people but among whom contracts are always honoured.
+Adam Smith, often described as the father of modern 'selfish' economics, in his invisible hand conjecture,66 reminds us in his Theory of Moral Sentiments (Smith, 1759):